kaichanvong/raspberrypuree/README.md

 `@kaichanvong` could be @[kaichanvong](https://github.com/kaichanvong) `# @[kaichanvong](https://github.com/kaichanvong)`

+look, I'm not saying [Digital Identity](https://www.kaivong.com/about/contact/digital-identity/) (I did some look into that...
+I feel so negative)

 ## Why Tests?
 Should be fairly self-explanatory.
 If there are no tests, it's really scary!